What Is The Success Rate Of A Hair Transplant?

 Their doctor would tell some candidates that they might need multiple “sessions” of transplant surgery to achieve the results that they want.

-While other candidates are pleased with the results after their first hair transplant has been performed and healed and later decide to fill out additional thinning patches on their head.
+Other candidates are pleased with the results after their first hair transplant has been performed and healed and later decide to fill out additional thinning patches on their heads.

 Appearance